Skip to main content

 Common

-• Nausea Reported in approximately 19% of patients in clinical trials
+• Nausea: Reported in about 19% of patients in clinical trials.

-• Skin darkening Generalized hyperpigmentation and darkening of pre-existing moles and freckles
+• Skin hyperpigmentation: Generalized darkening of the skin and of pre-existing moles and freckles, an expected pharmacologic effect.

 Uncommon

-• Fatigue and somnolence Reported in approximately 6% of patients
+• Fatigue: Reported in about 6% of patients.

 Safety Profile

-Because afamelanotide is MC1R-selective and does not meaningfully cross the blood-brain barrier, it lacks the central nervous system side effects (sexual arousal, appetite suppression, severe nausea) associated with the non-selective Melanotan 2.
+Serious hypersensitivity reactions, including anaphylaxis, have been reported and are a labeled warning.
+Because afamelanotide is MC1R-selective and does not meaningfully cross the blood-brain barrier, it lacks the central effects such as sexual arousal, appetite suppression, and intense nausea associated with the non-selective peptide Melanotan 2.

 Contraindications

-• Known hypersensitivity to afamelanotide or the PLGA implant material
+• Known hypersensitivity to afamelanotide or to the implant's excipients (the only contraindication in the FDA label)

 Compare with Similar Peptides